Gerrit0/typedoc-plugin-missing-exports/README.md

 ### Usage
   `npm install typedoc-plugin-missing-exports`

-  Typedoc will automatically use this plugin when present.
+  TypeDoc will automatically use this plugin when present.

 ### Options